uyuni-project/uyuni-rfc/accepted/0000-caasp-integration.md

 # Alternatives
 [alternatives]: #alternatives

-- Managing the cluster with `kubectl` and importing its `kubeconfig` without using `skuba`: limited functionality, every Kubernetes distribution must be treated according to its specification and provide an actuator for the `cluster-api`, lots of duplicate work.
+- Managing the cluster with `kubectl` and importing its `kubeconfig` without using `skuba`: limited functionality, every Kubernetes distribution must be treated according to its specification and provide an actuator for the `cluster-api` (that is targeting Container as a Service Platform 5), lots of duplicate work.

 # Unresolved questions
 [unresolved]: #unresolved-questions